SvenBroeckling/phasesix-rulebook/published/introduction_en.md

 Even if the focus in pen and paper role-playing is less on confrontation with fists or weapons, combat still plays an important role.
 Not every situation can be resolved without the use of weapons.
 A fight can quickly break out or the characters plan to rob a bank.

 Combat in role-playing is treated differently from free play.
 Time runs out in rounds, and you visualise the situation on a map on the (possibly virtual) table.
 Players act one after the other, the game leader controls her NPCs.
 Wounds indicate how well the characters are still doing.
-You can find more details on the course of the battle in the chapter "Combat".
+You can find more details on the course of the battle in the chapter [[chapter-combat|Combat]].

 In the game, both should be balanced.
 There may also be adventures that consist of only one battle, but Phase Six is not a realistic battle simulation.
 Here, the aim is to carry out a conflict in the most entertaining, cinematic and yet exciting way possible.